Anyone over the age of 12 is currently eligible to receive the COVID-19 vaccine.

 All COVID-19 vaccines available in the United States are effective at preventing the spread of COVID-19, severe illness and hospitalizations.

 Different vaccines are proving to have different usefulness rates.
 Some manufacturers are reporting 90% to 95% protection at 1–2 weeks after getting the final dose.
 Experts do not know how long protection will last or whether a booster shot will be needed later, after the first recommended vaccine dose(s).
 CDC and DSHS will keep the public informed as they learn more.

-Yes.
+Yes, in healthcare settings such as Lone Star Circle of Care and in some other circumstances.
 Experts are still learning about the protection that COVID-19 vaccines provide under real-life conditions.
 The vaccine is not expected to be 100% effective.
 CDC recommends that everyone continue to use all the tools to protect ourselves and others from getting and sharing the virus.
 Wear a mask or cloth face covering when you are in public or around people who don’t live in your house.
 These masks or face coverings help when you can’t avoid being in the same space as others.